sleglaive/BayesianML/README.md

 ### Prerequisites

 You are expected to be familiar with basic concepts of probabilities, statistics and machine learning.
-The 1st-year course "statistics and learning" provides all these requirements.
+The 1st-year course "statistics and learning" at CentraleSupélec provides all these requirements.

 We will have a session dedicated to the basics of statistical learning, so the most important is that you revise probabilities if you feel like you need to.
 To do so, you can read Chapter 6 "Probability and distribution" of [Mathematics for Machine Learning](https://mml-book.github.io/book/mml-book.pdf), by Marc Peter Deisenroth, A. Aldo Faisal, and Cheng Soon Ong, published by Cambridge University Press.